nedialkova-lab/mim-tRNAseq/docs/source/start.rst

 Installation
 ^^^^^^^^^^^^

-To use mim-tRNAseq, it is recommended to install the package from `bioconda` using `conda`, preferably in its own environment:
+To use mim-tRNAseq, it is recommended to install the package from `bioconda` using `conda`, preferably in its own environment.
+Note that conda-forge and bioconda channels should be added before installation:
 ::
+	conda config --add channels conda-forge
+	conda config --add channels bioconda
 	conda create -n mimseq
 	conda actiavte mimseq
 	conda install -c bioconda mimseq